insin/newforms/docs/formsets_api.rst

    **Form options**

-   Fhe following options are used when constructing forms for the formset.
+   The following options are used when constructing forms for the formset.

    :param Array.<Object> kwargs.data:
       list of input form data for each form, where property names are field